mchkbalaji/mchkbalaji/ThisIsME.md

 - 👋 Hi, I’m @mchkbalaji
 - 👀 I’m interested in you and the world beyond
 - 🌱 I’m currently learning many things that include GitHub, Python, C++, DSA
-- 💞️ I’m looking to collaborate on something you decide
+- 💞️ I’m looking to collaborate with any of your cool ideas
-- 📫 How to reach me @blenz.ai
+- 📫 How to reach me LinkedIn: balajimchk

 <!---
 mchkbalaji/mchkbalaji is a ✨ special ✨ repository because its `ThisIsME.md` (this file) appears on your GitHub profile.